Astrosmash

 An Atari 2600 port was released under Mattel's M Network label as Astroblast.

 Plot

-The Intellivision game catalog features the exciting caption, "Spin.
+The Intellivision game catalog features the caption: "Spin.
 Blast.
 And drop into hyperspace to avoid a killer asteroid shower.
 Power on.
 Attack computer engaged.
 Fire a quick burst at the alien antagonists.
 Got 'em!"
 The actual package gives a more specific description: "You're in command of a battery of laser guns.
 You have unlimited ammo and a lot of targets!
 You can roll up big scores by hitting a spectacular barrage of falling rocks, bombs, guided missiles and attacking UFOs..."

 Gameplay

 Astrosmash resembles a cross between Space Invaders and Asteroids.
 The player controls a laser cannon that can scroll left or right along a flat plane in order to target falling objects, such as large or small meteors, large or small spinning bombs, and guided missiles, as well as a UFO that crosses the screen from time to time at higher levels.
 Low hills and stars are seen in the background.

 There are four types of targets, each of which may move at a range of speeds.
 As the game advances, the range of speeds for each type of target increases.